MrSwotinsky/Python_2_Spring_2024/Lessons/2024_02_01_24_Device_Configuration_and_Intro_to_Modules.md

 2. Click <ins>File</ins>.
 3. Select <ins>New File</ins>.
 4. Save your file as, **LastNameFirstInitial_Lab01_Random.py**.
-5. Copy/Paste the code below to the first cell of your notebook:
+5. Copy/Paste the code below to your program:

 ```python
 # Random Number Generator Lab